felipetovarhenao/bell-tutorials/public/markdown/04_numtypes.md

 In _bell_, the `pitch` data type is a specialized numeric type that uses scientific pitch notation as a placeholder for the equivalent value in MIDI cents.
 This allows for more a intuitive way to specify pitch data over raw numbers.

 > MIDI cents is a pitch specification unit, combining MIDI values and cents (_1 semitone = 100 cents_) to allow for fine microtonal precision.
 For instance, 6000 is C5, 6100 is C sharp, 6200 is D, 6250 is D quarter flat, and so on.
-In _bell_, MIDIcents are the most common way of representing pitch information.
+In _bell_, MIDI cents are the most common way of representing pitch information.

 ### Basic Syntax